JackHalgh/Light-pollution-and-pond-soundscapes/README.md

     Site = factor(Site)
   )

-# Check that all sites are present in the filtered data
+# Check that both sites are present in the filtered data
 cat("\nSites included in the final plot data:\n") print(table(pca_scores_filtered$Site))
 cat("\n")